-If you want to know what this superfood is, what properties it has, and how to use it in your meals, here is everything you are looking for.
+If you want to know what non-fortified nutritional yeast is, what properties it has, and how to use it in your meals, here is everything you are looking for.

 What Is Nutritional Yeast?

-Many people say nutritional yeast tastes a bit cheesy, it doesn’t taste cheesy to me exactly, I guess it depends on your taste buds, but what it does have, is that salty taste that can satisfy cheese cravings.
+Many people say nutritional yeast tastes a bit cheesy.
+While it doesn’t taste cheesy to me exactly, I guess it depends on your taste buds.
+However, it does have that salty umami flavor that can satisfy cheese cravings.

 Contrary to active yeast, the one that allows the bread to rise, nutritional yeast is an inactive yeast, which has been heated.
-It is known as ” pure “, obtained from a micro-organism, the Saccharomyces cerevisiae fungus, grown on sugar cane or beet molasses.
+It is known as “pure”, and is obtained from a micro-organism, the Saccharomyces cerevisiae fungus, which is grown on sugar cane or beet molasses.

-It is sometimes enriched with chromium, selenium, which allows it to be particularly well absorbed by the body.
-Sold in the form of powder or pale yellow flakes.
+Nutritional yeast is sometimes enriched with chromium, selenium, which allows it to be particularly well absorbed by the body.
+It is sold in the form of powder or pale yellow flakes.

 There are two types of nutritional yeast: Non-fortified and fortified.